 Introductory exercises and icebreakers

 Getting to know the people around you can be intimidating or fun.
 Icebreakers and introductory exercises can help to ease participants into the session and help them to get to know each other.
 At the first meeting of any group, it is important to start the programme on a positive note by making all feel comfortable and welcome.
+To help break the ice with your group, try some of the games below.

 You will find some ideas at Adult Literacies Online Scotland in the Big Book of Literacies Training (BLT) section 4 - pages 25 to 34.